OpenRefine/OpenRefine/docs/docs/manual/wikibase/overview.md

 Once you select <span class="menuItems">Edit Wikidata schema</span> under the <span class="menuItems">Extensions</span> dropdown menu, your project interface will change.
 You’ll see new tabs added to the right of “X rows/records" in the grid header: “Schema,” “Issues,” and “Preview.”
 You can now switch between the tabular grid format of your dataset and the screens that allow you to prepare data for uploading.

 OpenRefine presents you with an easy visual way to map out the relationships in your dataset.
-Each of the columns of your project will appear at the top of the sceren, and you can simply drag and drop them into the appropriate slots.
+Each of the columns of your project will appear at the top of the screen, and you can simply drag and drop them into the appropriate slots.
 To get start, select one column as an item.

 ![A screenshot of the schema construction window in OpenRefine.](/img/wikidata-schema.png)